microsoft/cardboard-circuits/README.md

 Paper fasteners allow to cramp on metal legs from resistors, diodes and other electronic components.
 They are very useful to create a small ad-hoc circuit involving resistors or LEDs.

+### Cable to paper clip

+Somewhat a bit more elusive than the binder clip, it is also possible to squeeze the cable on a paper clip on the side of the board.

+### Step 1: Position the cable

+Trim the cable and position the end where it needs to be squeezed by the paper clip.

+TODO

+### Step 2: Slide over the paper clip

+While holding the cable, slide the paper clip on the side of the board.
+Carefully ensure that the paper clip is squeezing the metal end of the cable to get a good connection.

+TODO

+### Step 3: gluing!

+The paper clip tends to slide away from the cardboard.
+With this connector, it is more convinient to glue it immediately.

+TODO

 ## Modules

 Note: this guide is not meant as a complete reference for the various electronic components you will encounter.
 We recommend the [Encyclopedia of Electronic Components vol 1,2,3](https://www.makershed.com/products/make-encyclopedia-of-electronic-components-vol-1) for a complete reference.